Finding and Applying for Schools

 Applying for School Without An EHCP

-If your child has SEND but not an Education, Health and Needs Plan, they should apply for a mainstream school alongside other children their age (this includes primary school and secondary school).
+If your child has SEND but not an EHCP, they should apply for a mainstream school alongside other children their age.
+This includes primary school and secondary school.

-All schools are able to support children with SEND and your child’s pre-school or primary school will help communicate what support your child needs to make sure there is a smooth transition.
+All schools are able to support children with SEND.
+Your child’s pre-school or primary school will help communicate what support your child needs to make sure there is a smooth transition.

 It is important to visit the school you would like to send your child to and speak to them about your child’s needs.
 Ask to meet with the Special Educational Needs Coordinator (SENCo).
-All mainstream schools have a duty to meet the needs of children with SEND which is set out in the national SEND Code of Practice.
+All mainstream schools have a duty to meet the needs of children with SEND.
+This is set out in the national SEND Code of Practice.

 Applying for School With An EHCP

-The admissions system for children with EHCP is different; you do not go through the normal admissions system.
+The admissions' system for children with an EHCP is different.
+You do not go through the normal admissions' system.

-Instead, part of the process of obtaining an EHCP involves naming the school you and the team supporting your child feel is the best match for their needs.
-This means that you can express a preference for the school you want at the time you first get the EHCP or when your child moves to a different phase of education.
+Part of the process of obtaining an EHCP involves naming the school you and the team supporting your child feel is the best match for their needs.
+This means that you can express a preference for the school you want.
+This can be either at the time you first get the EHCP or when your child moves to a different phase of education.
 East Sussex County Council will try to provide a place at the named school.

 You can also ask for a change of school at an annual review.